-We conduct a portion of our business in various currencies, primarily in U.S. and Australian dollars.
-At June 30, 2004, we had not established a foreign currency hedging program.
+The Company conducts a portion of its business in Australian dollars.
+At June 30, 2004, the Company had not established a foreign currency hedging program.
 Net foreign exchange gains during the twelve months ended June 30, 2004 were \$58,000 compared with net exchange gains of \$3,000 during the twelve months ended June 30, 2003.
-Foreign exchange gains and losses occur upon consolidation of MEPL which uses U.S. dollars as its functional currency and also engages in transactions in foreign currencies.
-MEPL's accounts are denominated in Australian dollars.
+MEPL's accounts are maintained in Australian dollars, however, its functional currency is US dollars.
+Foreign exchange gains and losses occur upon consolidation of MEPL and also as a result of translations in foreign currency.

-We do not consider the effects of foreign currency movements to be a material risk to our financial condition.
+The Company does not consider the effects of foreign currency movements to be a material risk to its financial condition.